LAION-AI/Open-Assistant/docs/docs/guides/guidelines.md

 ### Don't:

 - Write prompts without a clear request.
-- Make requests that override the original purpose of the assistant, ie. jailbreak the model.
+- Make requests that override the original purpose of the assistant, i.e. jailbreak the model.
 - Use the same prompt repeatedly.
 - Change the topic of a conversation without prefacing it accordingly when replying to the assistant.
 - Leave typos and grammatical errors in the prompt.
 - Reply in a language different from the one intended for the data set.

-## 4. Classifying an assistant reply
+## 4. Classifying an assistant reply {#classifying-assistant}

 ### Do:

 - Rate every criteria of each reply, unless it can't be discerned because it is spam or inappropriate.
 - Judge quality based on how well the reply adheres to the guidelines.
 Factual accuracy and helpfulness are first and foremost.
 - Make sure to read the reply thoroughly.
-- Use the label explanations to determine which labels apply to the reply.
+- Use the [label explanations](#label-explanation) to determine which labels apply to the reply.
 - Research to make sure whether the reply is factually accurate.
 - Skip a classification if you are unable to determine the validity of reply.